Indian Premier League (IPL) Betting Statistics

 Captaincy Changes

-Here are the captaincy changes for the 2025 IPL season.
+Here we will list all of the captaincy changes for the 2026 IPL season.

 Past IPL Winners